HangfireIO/Hangfire.Documentation/background-methods/calling-methods-in-background.rst

 Each storage has its own implementation for each of these steps and compensation logic mechanisms:

 * **SQL Server** implementation uses periodical checks to fetch next jobs.
 If a process was terminated, the job will be re-queued only after ``InvisibilityTimeout`` expiration (30 minutes by default).
 * **MSMQ** implementation uses transactional queues, so there is no need for periodic checks.
-Jobs are being fetched almost immediately after enqueueing.
+Jobs are fetched almost immediately after enqueueing.
-* **Redis** implementation uses blocking ``BRPOPLPUSH`` command, so jobs are being fetched immediately, as with MSMQ.
+* **Redis** implementation uses blocking ``BRPOPLPUSH`` command, so jobs are fetched immediately, as with MSMQ.
 But in case of process termination, they are re-enqueued only after timeout expiration (15 minutes by default).